reedsy/challenges/node-fullstack.md

 ### Front-end / Web Interface

 The interface is very simple and comprises only of the following screen.
-You don't need to implement actual file upload and conversion, we just need list of tasks to visualise jobs processing:
+You don't need to implement actual file upload and conversion, we just need list of tasks to visualise jobs processing.
+Here's just example wireframe of how it could look like:

 ![](https://gist.githubusercontent.com/pedrosanta/ae0c133195fdcdb9663a41bb0cfb253a/raw/d91f7e00776fa576ba3b7ce6d094936dd158cb8f/1-conversions-screen.png)